gryf/vimblogger_ft/README.rst

 It is assumed, that following template will be used::

     :Id:
-    :Title: Title for the blog
+    :Title: Title for the blog article
     :Date:
     :Modified:
     :Tags: some, tags